art-suite/art-ery/README.md

 ### Security and Performance

-But, there are some things that can't be done safely client-side:
+There are some things that can't be done safely client-side:

 * Authentication
 * Authorization